Home / Compare Pet Insurance / Medium dog breeds

 Regardless of breed, all dogs benefit from regular nail trims, dental care and occasional baths to stay clean and healthy.
 The grooming needs of medium breeds vary depending on coat type:

-Low maintenance: Breeds like the Beagle and Bulldog have short coats that require minimal grooming, usually a weekly brush to control shedding.
+Low maintenance: Breeds such as the Beagle and Bulldog have short coats that require minimal grooming, usually a weekly brush to control shedding.

-Moderate maintenance: Dogs like the Australian Cattle Dog or Border Collie may need brushing a few times weekly to prevent matted and loose fur.
+Moderate maintenance: Dogs such as the Australian Cattle Dog or Border Collie may need brushing a few times weekly to prevent matted and loose fur.

-High maintenance: Breeds like the Cocker Spaniel require regular brushing, professional grooming and coat trims to maintain silky coats and prevent tangling.
+High maintenance: Breeds such as the Cocker Spaniel require regular brushing, professional grooming and coat trims to maintain silky coats and prevent tangling.

 Medium dog breeds often display exceptional intelligence and trainability.
 Positive reinforcement, patience and consistency are essential for training any medium breed.
 Early socialisation ensures they grow into well-behaved, confident adult dogs.

-Highly intelligent dog breeds: Dogs like the Border Collie, Golden Retriever and Australian Shepherd excel at learning commands, agility sports and advanced tricks.
+Highly intelligent dog breeds: Dogs such as the Border Collie, Golden Retriever and Australian Shepherd excel at learning commands, agility sports and advanced tricks.
 Mental stimulation through obedience training, puzzle toys or interactive games is key for these dogs.

-Stubborn or independent breeds: Breeds like the Bulldog may require extra patience and consistency during training sessions due to their independence.
+Stubborn or independent breeds: Breeds such as the Bulldog may require extra patience and consistency during training sessions due to their independence.

 Medium dog breeds generally enjoy a lifespan of 10–15 years, depending on their breed, health and care.
-They are loyal dogs who will love you all their lifetime.
+They are loyal dogs that will love you all their lives.
 With attentive care, many medium-sized dogs live healthy, happy lives well into their senior years.
 To promote longevity and well-being, focus on:

 Regular vet visits: Routine check-ups help catch health concerns early, such as hip dysplasia or obesity.